- Decide What Type of NYC Apartment You Want

 Down payment requirements in NYC co-ops range greatly, anywhere from 10% to all cash.
 However, the typical co-op down payment is usually around 20-25%.
 Co-op boards will also want to see that you have some cash in reserve after purchasing.
 For example, they may require that you have a year’s worth of maintenance payments in the bank.
 It’s also important to familiarize yourself with the building’s rules.
 Many co-ops have restrictions on subletting, pieds-a-terre, or parents buying a co-op for their children.

-Hire a Real Estate Attorney
+10. Hire a NYC Real Estate Attorney

 You need to hire an experienced real estate attorney.
 If you don’t know an attorney, your broker can typically refer you to someone within their network.
 Your attorney will review the contract, work with your title company, and coordinate the closing along with the seller’s attorney.
 Furthermore, if you are purchasing a co-op or a condo, your attorney will also be assessing the building’s financial condition.